 - (a) "Breach of contract" occurs when an educator fails to honor a signed contract for employment with a school/school system by resigning in a manner that does not meet the guidelines established by the GaPSC. - (b) "Certificate" refers to any teaching, service, or leadership certificate, license, or permit issued by authority of the GaPSC. - (c) "Child endangerment" occurs when an educator disregards a substantial and/or unjustifiable risk of bodily harm to the student. - (d) "Complaint" is any written and signed statement from a local board, the state board, or one or more individual residents of this state filed with the GaPSC alleging that an educator has breached one or more of the standards in the Code of Ethics for Educators.
-A "complaint" will be deemed a request to investigate. - (e) "Denial" is the refusal to grant initial certification to an applicant for a certificate. - (f) "Educator" is a teacher, school or school system administrator, or other education personnel who holds a certificate issued by the GaPSC and persons who have applied for but have not yet received a certificate.
-For the purposes of the Code of Ethics for Educators, "educator" also refers to paraprofessionals, aides, and substitute teachers. - (g) "Inappropriate" is conduct or communication not suitable for an educator to have with a student.
-It goes beyond the bounds of an educator-student relationship. - (h) "Monitoring" is the quarterly appraisal of the educator's conduct by the GaPSC through contact with the educator and his or her employer.
-As a condition of monitoring, an educator may be required to submit a criminal background check (GCIC).
-The Commission specifies the length of the monitoring period. - (i) "No Probable Cause" is a determination by the GaPSC that, after a preliminary investigation, either no further action need be taken or no cause exists to recommend disciplinary action. - (j) "Physical abuse" is physical interaction resulting in a reported or visible bruise or injury to the student.
+A "complaint" will be deemed a request to investigate. - (e) "Educator" is a teacher, school or school system administrator, or other education personnel who holds a certificate issued by the GaPSC and persons who have applied for but have not yet received a certificate.
+For the purposes of the Code of Ethics for Educators, "educator" also refers to paraprofessionals, aides, and substitute teachers. - (f) "Inappropriate" is conduct or communication not suitable for an educator to have with a student.
+It goes beyond the bounds of an educator-student relationship. - (g) "Physical abuse" is physical interaction resulting in a reported or visible bruise or injury to the student. - (h) "Student" is any individual enrolled in the state's public, or private schools from preschool through grade 12 or any individual under the age of 18.
+For the purposes of the Code of Ethics for Educators, the enrollment period for a graduating student ends on August 31 of the school year of graduation.